 Facts for Features

-Older Americans Month (May) — March 1 — Internet address:
+Cinco de Mayo — March 7 — Internet address:

 “America’s Changing, so is the Census” (5:45) — This video covers the American Community Survey, which is now being conducted in every community across the country every month.
-It offers communities a fresh look at how they are changing and much more.
-“America’s Changing” is available for viewing as video-on-demand, via the Public Information Office Broadcast Services Web site.
-A complete script is also available at a single click at http://www.census.gov/pubinfo/www/broadcast/video/census_operations/007273.html .
-For more information, please write us at PIO.Broadcast.Services@census.gov .
+“America’s Changing...” is available for viewing as video-on-demand, the complete script is also available at a single click go to http://www.census.gov/pubinfo/www/broadcast/video/census_operations/007273.html.
+For more information, please write us at PIO.Broadcast.Services@census.gov.

 “American Community Survey B-roll” (#V07-027) (13:25) — An updated version of the U.S. Census Bureau’s official stock shot reel of ACS survey-taking scenes.
-This reel features a variety of settings in which these field operations are conducted — including scenes in English and Spanish.
-Review and order the B-roll via the online American Community Survey News Media Tool Kit: http://www.census.gov/Press-Release/www/2004/NewsMediaKit.html
+Review and order the B-roll via the online American Community Survey News Media Tool Kit at: http://www.census.gov/Press-Release/www/2004/NewsMediaKit.html.

 This news content was configured by WebWire editorial staff.
 Linking is permitted.